autotelik/datashift/README.markdown

 Provides tools to shift data between Ruby, external applications, files and ActiveRecord.

+Specific loaders and command line tasks for Spree E-Commerce.

-Wiki taking shape with more info here : <b>https://github.com/autotelik/datashift/wiki</b>
+Wiki taking shape with more info here : **https://github.com/autotelik/datashift/wiki**

 ### Features

-Map Active Record models and associations to files, generate sample templates.

 Import and Export ActiveRecord models through .xls or CSV  files, including all associations and with configurable defaults.

+Export all data or simply generate a sample template with headers only.

 Create, parse and use Excel/OpenOffice (.xls) documents dynamically from Ruby.

 Easily extendable Loader functionality to deal with non trivial import cases, such as complex association lookups.

-High level rake/thor command line tasks for import/export provided.
+High level rake and thor command line tasks for import/export provided.

-Specific loaders and rake tasks for Spree E-Commerce, enabling import/export of all data including Products with complex associations such as Properties/Taxons/Options/Variants and Images.
+Specific loaders and command line tasks provided out the box for **Spree E-Commerce**, enabling import/export of Product data including creating Variants with different count on hands and all associations including Properties/Taxons/OptionTypes and Images.

-Specific loaders and rake tasks provided out the box for Spree E-Commerce,
-enabling import/export of all data including Products with complex associations such as Options/Variants and Images.
+Loaders can be configured via YAML with over ride values, default values and mandatory column settingss.

-Many example Spreadsheets in spec/fixtures, fully documented with comments for each column.
+Many example Spreadsheets/CSV files in spec/fixtures, fully documented with comments for each column.

 ## Installation